National Planning Achievement Awards 2016

 Metro Manila, Philippines

 The Philippines is estimated to grow by 50 million people in the next 35 years, straining already congested and rapidly expanding metropolitan areas such as Manila.
 Ananas provides a development framework that transcends site boundaries to make a contribution to the region in social, environmental, and economic terms by reconfiguring traditional relationships between farmland and urban development.
-An emphasis is upon preservation and enhancement of the agricultural heritage of Silang.
+An emphasis is on the preservation and enhancement of the agricultural heritage of Silang.
 Pollinator Paths, linear community gardens with a range of plot types, are distributed within the plan so every resident has access to an agricultural plot in less than a two-minute walk.
 Quality of life enhancements include prioritizing walkability, biking and transit access, meaningful social interaction, access to community amenities, and the site's preserved natural resources.

 A series of Pollinator Paths, linear community gardens with a range of plot types, are distributed within the plan so that every resident has access to an agricultural plot in less than a two-minute walk.